Tucson Historic Preservation Foundation: History

 Founded in 1985, the organization is committed to honoring and preserving Tucson's unique architectural treasures and public spaces.
 During the early 1980s, a growing concern over the continual demolition of historic buildings sparked the conception of a non-profit organization that could actively protect and advocate for Tucson's historic built environment.
 In March 1985, the Tucson Historic Preservation Foundation was established for the purpose of acquiring, maintaining, and preserving endangered historic properties in the Tucson area.
 The Tucson-Pima County Historical Commission was instrumental in helping organize the Foundation.

 Judge Norman S. Fenton, the first president of the new non-profit, said: "The Foundation was created by those who felt frustrated at having to stand helplessly by on many occasions and see historical buildings and part of Tucson's heritage destroyed because there was not an appropriate organization available for their acquisition and preservation."

 Ironically initial funding for the Foundation came from the sale of salvageable materials donated by Frank McClure and Homes Tuttle Ford from the demolition of the Spanish Revival Mansion "Avalon House" on Oracle Road.
 The Foundation's primary goal was to establish a solid financial base that would enable THPF to act quickly, if necessary, to save endangered historic buildings.
 Although the foundation never fulfilled it intended mission, it did influence the protection and stabilization of many Tucson Historic Properties.
 Funds from the Foundation were loaned to Fort Lowell Neighborhood Association to preserve the Historic San Pedro Chapel.
 In the early 1990s, the Foundation became dormant.
 In 2008 under the leadership of Demion Clinco the organization was restructured and a new board established.

 The organization has been able to save Tucson's neon signs, listed numerous building on the National Register of Historic Places and as Local Historic Landmarks.

 The Tucson Historic Preservation Foundation launched Tucson Modernism Week in 2011 and continues to manage the annual educational program.
 The foundation has worked to save southern Arizona's early silent film heritage including restoration and screenings of silent films shot in Tucson and southern Arizona including The Mine with the Iron Door and Ridin' Wild (1925 film).
 As of 2016, Demion Clinco serves as the Executive Director and Suzy Gershman as the President of the Board.

-In 2016 the Foundation purchased and saved the Hirsh's Shoes building, located at 2934 E Broadway Blvd in Tucson.
+In 2016 the Foundation purchased and saved the Hirsh's Shoes building, located at 2934 E Broadway Blvd in Tucson and in 2019, saved, purchased and restored the Ball-Paylore House.